Dmitry Medvedev: Early life and education

-Dmitry Medvedev was born on 14 September 1965 in Leningrad, in the Soviet Union.
+Dmitry Medvedev was born on 14 September 1965 in Leningrad, Soviet Union (now Saint Petersburg, Russia).
 His father, Anatoly Afanasyevich Medvedev (November 1926 – 2004), was a chemical engineer teaching at the Leningrad State Institute of Technology.
 Dmitry's mother, Yulia Veniaminovna Medvedeva (née Shaposhnikova, born 21 November 1939), studied languages at Voronezh University and taught Russian at Herzen State Pedagogical University.
 Later, she would also work as a tour guide at Pavlovsk Palace.
 The Medvedevs lived in a 40 m^{2} apartment at 6 Bela Kun Street in the Kupchino Municipal Okrug (district) of Leningrad.
 Dmitry was his parents' only child.
 The Medvedevs were regarded at the time as a Soviet intelligentsia family.
 His maternal grandparents were Ukrainians whose surname was Kovalev, originally Koval.
 Medvedev traces his family roots to the Belgorod region.

 As a child, Medvedev was intellectually curious, described by his first grade teacher Vera Smirnova as a "dreadful why-asker".
 After school, he would spend some time playing with his friends before hurrying home to work on his assignments.
 In the third grade, Medvedev studied the ten-volume Small Soviet Encyclopedia belonging to his father.
 In the second and third grades, he showed interest in dinosaurs and memorised Earth's primary geologic development periods, from the Archean up to the Cenozoic.
 In the fourth and fifth grades he demonstrated interest in chemistry, conducting elementary experiments.
 He was involved to some degree with sport.
 In grade seven, his adolescent curiosity blossomed through his relationship with Svetlana Linnik, his future wife, who was studying at the same school in a parallel class.
 This apparently affected Medvedev's school performance.
 He calls the school's final exams in 1982 a "tough period when I had to mobilize my abilities to the utmost for the first time in my life."